 Gentle Reader.
 It’s the perfect recipe.

 And because I love you all so entirely, I’m sharing my version of this iconic classic with you.
-There are other versions online (there are versions of everything and their dog online, too, such is the nature of online, don’t you agree?) but I can say with all candor and humility: Mine is the best version, because it contains my updates from a couple of decades (cough) of obsessive tweaking, not to mention some time-tested add-ins.
+Though there are other versions online (there are versions of everything and their dog online, too, such is the nature of online, don’t you agree?), I can say with all candor and humility: Mine is the absolute best version!
+Why?
+Because my recipe contains my own personal updates from a couple of decades (cough) of obsessive tweaking, not to mention some time-tested add-ins.

 And here it is: